Keyboard shortcuts

 1.2 Three-Tier Structure

 Messages are communication contexts.
 Direct messages are private relational contexts.
-Block messages are semi-public messaging for block residents.
+Home messages are semi-public messaging for home members and participants.

-Blocks are semi-public communities capped by storage constraints.
-Each block has a 10 MB total allocation.
-Residents allocate storage to participate.
+Homes are semi-public communities capped by storage constraints.
+Each home has a 10 MB total allocation.
+Members and participants allocate storage to participate.

-Neighborhoods are collections of blocks connected via adjacency and traversal policies.
-Blocks donate storage to neighborhood infrastructure.
+Neighborhoods are authority-level collections of homes connected via 1-hop links and access policies.
+Homes allocate storage to neighborhood infrastructure.

 1.3 Terminology